samersallam/Flickr-Group-Images-Downloading/README.md

 # Flickr-Group-Images-Downloading
-This code is to download public images with meta-data from a Flickr group
+This code is to download public images with meta-data from a Flickr group using Python programming language

 This code assumes that you have an application with api_key and api_secret